HL7/fhircast-docs/input/pagecontent/3-6-2-diagnosticreport-close.md

 ### Workflow

-A `DiagnosticReport-close` event is posted to the Hub when an application desires to close the active anchor context centered workflow.
-After the event is distributed to all applications subscribed to the topic, it is expected that the Hub will remove any content associated with the anchor context from its memory.
+A `DiagnosticReport-close` event is posted to the Hub when a Subscriber desires to close the active anchor context centered workflow.
+After the event is successfully distributed to all Subscribers, it is expected that the Hub will remove any content associated with the anchor context from its memory.

 ### Context